dotbitHQ/dotbithq.github.io/register-das/open-registration-rules.md

 # Open registration rules

-.bit accounts as a public resource should be avoided to be hoarded by a few people when the social influence is not enough..bit account registration is opened gradually.
+.bit accounts, as a public resource, should avoid to be hoarded by a few people when its social influence is not enough to reach a broad market.
+Therefore .bit team adopts the strategy that makes registration opening up gradually.

 | Account Character Length | Open Registration Rules                              |
 | :----------------------- |:-----------------------------------------------------|